Strossmayer Street

-Strossmayer Street (Štrosmajerova ulica; Штросмајерова улица) is a prominent pedestrian thoroughfare located in the Stari Grad municipality of Sarajevo, Bosnia and Herzegovina.
-Renowned for its Austro-Hungarian architecture and central location, the street serves as a vital link between historical and modern parts of the city.
+Strossmayer Street (Štrosmajerova ulica; Штросмајерова улица) is a pedestrian thoroughfare located in the Stari Grad municipality of Sarajevo, Bosnia and Herzegovina.
+The street connects the historic and the modern parts of the city and is known for Austro-Hungarian architecture.

 History

-Originally constructed during the Austro-Hungarian administration in the late 19th century, the street was initially named Rudolfova ulica (Rudolf Street) in honor of Crown Prince Rudolf, the son of Emperor Franz Joseph I. On 10 January 1919, following the formation of the Kingdom of Serbs, Croats and Slovenes, the street was renamed to honor Josip Juraj Strossmayer, a Croatian bishop, politician and proponent of Yugoslavism known for his cultural contributions.
+It was originally constructed during the Austro-Hungarian administration in the late 19th century.
+The street was initially named Rudolfova ulica (Rudolf Street) in honour of Crown Prince Rudolf, the son of Emperor Franz Joseph I. On 10 January 1919, following the formation of the Kingdom of Serbs, Croats and Slovenes, the street was renamed to honour Josip Juraj Strossmayer, a Croatian bishop, politician and proponent of Yugoslavism.

 Location and layout

-Štrosmajerova Street runs in a north-south direction, connecting Zelenih Beretki Street to the junction of Ferhadija Street and Trg fra Grge Martića, directly in front of the Sacred Heart Cathedral.
-This strategic location places it in Sarajevo’s pedestrian zone.
+Štrosmajerova Street runs north-south, connecting Zelenih Beretki Street to the junction of Ferhadija Street and Trg fra Grge Martića, directly in front of the Sacred Heart Cathedral.

-National Monument status
+Status

-In recognition of its historical and cultural importance, Štrosmajerova Street was declared a National Monument of Bosnia and Herzegovina by the Commission for the Preservation of National Monuments in April 2019.
-This designation aims to protect and preserve the street’s architectural heritage and significance within Sarajevo’s urban landscape.
+In April 2019, Štrosmajerova Street was declared a National Monument of Bosnia and Herzegovina by the Commission for the Preservation of National Monuments.